-A.1.2.
-Relative importance of variable remuneration items vis-àvis fixed remuneration (remuneration mix) and the criteria and objectives taken into consideration in their assessment and to guarantee a suitable balance between the fixed and variable components of remuneration.
-In particular, indicate actions taken by the company in relation to the remuneration plan to reduce exposure to excessive risk and adjust it to the company's long-term objectives, values and interests, including, where applicable, a reference to the measures which are planned to guarantee that the remuneration policy is consistent with the company's long-term results, the measures adopted in relation to personnel whose professional performance has material repercussions on the company's risk profile and the measures planned to avoid conflicts of interests, if any.
+A.1.2 Relative importance of variable remuneration items visà-vis fixed remuneration (remuneration mix) and the criteria and objectives taken into consideration in their assessment and to guarantee a suitable balance between the fixed and variable components of remuneration.

+In particular, indicate actions taken by the Company in relation to the remuneration plan to reduce exposure to excessive risk and adjust it to the Company's long-term objectives, values and interests, including, where applicable, a reference to the measures which are planned to guarantee that the remuneration policy is consistent with the Company's long-term results, the measures adopted in relation to personnel whose professional performance has material repercussions on the Company's risk profile and the measures planned to avoid conflicts of interests, if any.

-Furthermore, state whether the company has established any period for the accrual or consolidation of certain variable remuneration items, in cash, shares or other financial instruments, any deferral period in the payment of amounts or the handover of accrued and consolidated financial instruments, or if any clause exists reducing the deferred remuneration or that obliges a director to return remuneration received, when such remuneration has been based on certain figures that have clearly been shown to be inaccurate has been agreed.
+Furthermore, state whether the Company has established any period for the accrual or vesting of certain variable remuneration items, in cash, shares or other financial instruments, any deferral period in the payment of amounts or the handover of accrued and vested financial instruments, or if any clause exists reducing the deferred remuneration or that obliges a director to return remuneration received, when such remuneration has been based on certain figures that have clearly been shown to be inaccurate has been agreed.

-According to the 2022-2024 Remuneration Policy, the 2024- 2027 Remuneration Policy (jointly, the "Remuneration Policy"), only the Executive Directors receive short-term and long-term variable remuneration.
-This is in compliance with CNMV recommendation no. 57, according to which variable remuneration linked to the company's performance and personal performance, and that consisting of the award of shares, options or rights over shares or instruments linked to share value, must be confined to Executive Directors.
+According to the 2024-2027 Remuneration Policy, the 2024- 2028 Remuneration Policy (jointly, the "Remuneration Policy"), only the Executive Directors receive short-term and long-term variable remuneration.
+This is in compliance with CNMV recommendation no. 57, according to which variable remuneration linked to the Company's performance and personal performance, and that consisting of the award of shares, options or rights over shares or instruments linked to share value, must be confined to Executive Directors.
+Notwithstanding the foregoing, directors who following the termination of their executive functions still sit on the Board as external directors may receive the variable remuneration that they would have been paid during the period in which they exercised their executive functions, but liquidated after ceasing to exercise the aforementioned executive functions.

-The remuneration system for Executive Directors reflects a balanced and efficient relationship between fixed components and variable annual or multi-year components.
-Variable remuneration is set with a medium- and long-term view, which provides an incentive for performance in strategic terms in addition to the achievement of short-term results, considering the current situation and the Company's outlook and objectives with regard to sustainable growth, without the variable remuneration threatening the Company's ability to maintain its solvency and financial situation.
-The Remuneration Policy seeks to promote and favour the achievement of the Company's strategic objectives by incorporating long-term incentives, reinforcing continuity in the Company's competitive development, fostering motivation, loyalty and retention, whilst keeping remuneration in line with best practices.
+The remuneration system of Executive Directors reflects a balanced and efficient relationship between fixed components and variable annual or multi-year components.
+Variable remuneration is set with a medium and long-term view, which provides an incentive for performance in strategic terms in addition to the achievement of short-term results, considering the current situation and the Company's outlook and objectives with regard to sustainable growth, without the variable remuneration threatening the Company's ability to maintain its solvency and financial situation.

+The Remuneration Policy seeks to promote and favor the achievement of the Company's strategic objectives by incorporating long-term incentives, reinforcing continuity in the Company's competitive development, fostering motivation, loyalty and retention, whilst keeping remuneration in line with best practices.

-1. Annual variable remuneration ("AVR")
+Annual variable remuneration ("AVR")